Canton Georgia DUI Lawyer - Canton GA DUI Attorney

 The State of Georgia requires drivers to obey rules and regulations to get and keep a driver's license.
 A lot of people think the driver's license is a right.
 They are wrong.
 Your ability to drive is a PRIVILEGE and can be stripped from you if you violate Georgia DUI laws.
 Your license will be suspended automatically if a hearing is not asked for promptly.

-If a hearing is not requested before the 10-day deadline, your driver's license will be suspended.
+If a hearing or interlock device is not requested before the 30-day deadline, your driver's license will be suspended.
 If you refused the State's test of your blood, breath, or urine, you could expect a license suspension of a full year without an opportunity for a limited permit or restricted license.
 If you did submit to testing during law enforcement's investigation, you could only experience a 30-day suspension.
 You could then be eligible for a limited permit or restricted license that could allow you to drive to school or work.

 Keep in mind that the ALS hearing process is entirely separate from your DUI case.
 Choosing a competent Canton GA DUI Lawyer makes everything less complicated.